Inoshas/Raspberry-Pi-Pigpio-Demos-with-C-Language/README.md

 After install pigpio library, follow below steps to execute the code.
 1. Open a terminal on your Raspberry Pi.

+2. Updating Package List:

+To ensure your system has the latest package information, use the following command to update the package list:
+    ```shell
+    sudo apt-get update -y

 2. Compile the C code: Use the gcc compiler to compile your C code.
 Replace myprogram with the name you want to give to your executable.
 For example:
     ```shell
     gcc -Wall -o myprogram myprogram.c -lpigpiod